Electrochemistry and Its Role in Analytical Chemistry

 The basic concepts of electrochemistry include:

 - Electrodes: Electrodes are conductors that allow electrons to flow into or out of a solution.
-The two types of electrodes are the anode and the cathode.
+The two types of electrodes are the anode (where oxidation occurs) and the cathode (where reduction occurs).

 - Electrolytes: Electrolytes are solutions that contain ions.
 When an electric current is applied to an electrolyte, the ions migrate to the electrodes and undergo chemical reactions.

-- Electric potential: The electric potential is the difference in electrical potential between two points.
-It is measured in volts.
+- Electric potential: The electric potential (or cell potential) is the difference in electrical potential between two electrodes.
+It is measured in volts and represents the driving force of the electrochemical reaction.

 - Current: The current is the flow of electrons.
-It is measured in amperes.
+It is measured in amperes and is related to the rate of the electrochemical reaction.

 Equipment and Techniques